-The focus of the Company is identifying the business opportunities that will assist the reinstatement of the Company's securities to official quotation on the Australian Securities Exchange (ASX).
+The focus of the Company has been identifying business opportunities that will assist the reinstatement of the Company's securities to official quotation on the Australian Securities Exchange (ASX).

 We thank you for your patience and we look forward further updating shareholders.